-In November 2007, we completed the sale of the assets of our Genomic Solutions Division and the stock of our Belgian subsidiary, MAIA Scientific, both of which were part of our Capital Equipment Business Segment, to Digilab, Inc. The purchase price paid by Digilab under the terms of the Asset Purchase Agreement consisted of \$1,000,000 in cash plus additional consideration in the form of an earn-out based on 20% of the revenue generated by the acquired business as it is conducted by Digilab over a three-year period post-transaction.
+In November 2007, we completed the sale of the assets of our Genomic Solutions Division and the stock of our Belgian subsidiary, MAIA Scientific, both of which were part of our Capital Equipment Business Segment, to Digilab, Inc. The purchase price paid by Digilab under the terms of the Asset Purchase Agreement consisted of \$1.0 million in cash plus additional consideration in the form of an earn-out based on 20% of the revenue generated by the acquired business as it is conducted by Digilab over a three-year period post-transaction.
 Any earn-out amounts are evidenced by interest bearing promissory notes due on November 30, 2012.
-During the fourth quarter of 2007, we recorded a loss on this sale of \$3.1 million.
-There has been no value ascribed to the contingent consideration from the earn-out agreement, as realization is uncertain.
-The COPAS flow cytometry product line held by our Union Biometrica US and German subsidiaries was not included in this sale.
+As of December 31, 2011, Digilab had delivered promissory notes of \$4.6 million.
+The unpaid principal balance of the promissory notes bear an interest of LIBOR plus 1100 basis points per annum.
+To date we have recorded valuation allowances for 100% of the earn-out promissory notes as we have deemed their collectability as being uncertain.

 On September 30, 2008, we completed the sale of assets of our Union Biometrica Division including its German subsidiary, Union Biometrica GmbH, representing at that time the remaining portion of our Capital Equipment Business Segment, to UBIO Acquisition Company.
-The purchase price paid by UBIO Acquisition Company under the terms of the Asset Purchase Agreement consisted of \$1 in cash, the assumption of certain liabilities, plus additional consideration in the form of an earn-out based on the revenue generated by the acquired business as it is conducted by UBIO Acquisition Company over a five-year post-transaction period in an amount equal to (i) 5% of the revenue generated up to and including \$6,000,000 and (ii) 8% of the revenue generated above \$6,000,000 each year.
+The purchase price paid by UBIO Acquisition Company under the terms of the Asset Purchase Agreement consisted of \$1 in cash, the assumption of certain liabilities, plus additional consideration in the form of an earn-out based on the revenue generated by the acquired business as it is conducted by UBIO Acquisition Company over a five-year post-transaction period in an amount equal to (i) 5% of the revenue generated up to and including \$6.0 million and (ii) 8% of the revenue generated above \$6.0 million each year.
 Any earn-out amounts are evidenced by interest-bearing promissory notes due on September 30, 2013 or at an earlier date based on certain triggering events.
-During 2008, we recorded a loss on sale of the Union Biometrica business of \$3.3 million.
-There was no value ascribed to the contingent consideration from the earn-out agreement, as realization is uncertain.
+We regularly monitor the financial performance of the UBIO Acquisition Company to determine their ability to pay the earn out amounts when they become due on September 30, 2013.
+As of December 31, 2011, UBIO Acquisition Company had delivered promissory notes of \$0.6 million.
+The unpaid principal balance of the promissory notes bear an interest of 12% per annum.
+To date we have recorded valuation allowances for 100% of the earn-out promissory notes as we have deemed their collectability as being uncertain.